akash-deep/cONMan/README.md

 The receiver gets a progress bar displayed on the screen ...
 After it completes the file will have been transferred by then... and both the sender and receiver close connnections mutually .

+The sender can send send entire folders but then it needs to be compressed to a .zip or .tar.gz